blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Electronics and Electricity/Electronics Manufacturing/Very Large Scale Integration.md

 # Difficulties
 - Process variation - As photolithography techniques get close to the fundamental laws of optics, achieving high accuracy in doping concentrations and etched wires are becoming more difficult and prone to errors due to variation.
-- Stricter design rules - Due to lithography and etch issues with scaling, Design Rule Checking
+- Stricter design rules - Due to lithography and etch issues with scaling, Design Rule Checking for layout has become increasingly stringent.
+This means designers would have to keep in mind a large number of rules when laying out custom circuits.
+This is reaching a point where design houses are now opting to switch to [[Electronic Design Automation]] (EDA/ECAD).
+- Timing/Design closure - As clock frequencies tend to scale up, desingers are finding it more difficult to maintain low [[clock skew]] between high frequency clocks across the chip.
+This has led to the development of multicore and multi-processor architectures, since an overall speedup can be obtained even with lower clock frequency by using the computational power of all the cores.
+- FIrst-pass success